moussaclarke/hobbes/README.md

 A solo dev project management web app, based on CalDAV VTODO.

+Built using Nuxt 3, deploy to Cloudflare Pages.

 ## Motivation

 The use case is for a solo dev to share project and task status with clients, and to receive feedback and issues from them in one place.